mfeemster/keysharp/README.md

 	+ Optionally output the generated C# code to a .cs file for debugging purposes.
 	+ Optionally output the generated executable to an .exe file for running standalone in the future.

 * Keysharp supports files with the .ahk extension, however installing it will not register it with that extension.
-Instead, it will register the other extension it supports, .ks.
+Instead, it will register the other extension it supports, `.ks`.
 	+ The following features are not implemented yet:
 		+ COM
 		+ Threads